Climate-based tomato planting guide for Bozeman, Montana

 Main risk: Late planting or cool early conditions can still narrow the margin for slower tomato varieties.

-How Frost Affects Tomatoes in Bozeman
+How Frost Affects Planting Dates for Tomatoes in Bozeman

 Bozeman usually has about 119 frost-free days, with a typical last spring frost around May 26 and a typical first fall frost around September 22.